 The light from screens is made of a higher percentage of blue than sunlight.
-Therefore long hours looking at screens from computers, phones, tablets and tvs will mean long exposure to these blue tones of light, way past sunset and will upset the balance of the yellow/ orange and red tones of sunset that naturally prepare our bodies for sleep, leading to prolonged states of arousal and fight or flight mode, with high cortisol levels in the body.
-The circadian rhythm of the body (our internal body clock) influences many important systems in our body such as metabolism, digestion, temperature control, blood pressure and interfering with this process can lead to huge stress on the body and chronic, sometimes serious conditions.
+Therefore long hours looking at screens from computers, phones, tablets, and TVs will mean long exposure to these blue tones of light, way past sunset and will upset the balance of the yellow/ orange and red tones of sunset that naturally prepare our bodies for sleep, leading to prolonged states of arousal and fight or flight mode, with high cortisol levels in the body.
+The circadian rhythm of the body (our internal body clock) influences many important systems in our body such as metabolism, digestion, temperature control, and blood pressure, and interfering with this process can lead to huge stress on the body and chronic, sometimes serious conditions.

-Blue light- blocking glasses have become a very common, and indeed useful, tool in helping to manage the issue of balancing the the blue light so it reduces the interference with our circadian rhythm.
+Blue light-blocking glasses have become a very common, and indeed useful, tool in helping to manage the issue of balancing the blue light so it reduces the interference with our circadian rhythm.
 Clear lenses are useful for daylight hours at a screen.
 The yellow or red lenses are great in blocking blue light, whilst increasing the yellow tones of sunset to help melatonin production in preparation for sleep.
 These are best worn 3 hours before going to bed.

 Monotasking is a state that occurs when the brain is juggling too many things.
 It happens as more and more resources are gathered to prepare for survival in the face of danger.
-When you need to survive, you can’t be distracted from that task, so the brain pulls you into more the awareness of the danger so that it is the only focus of attention.
+When you need to survive, you can’t be distracted from that task, so the brain pulls you into more of an awareness of the danger so that it is the only focus of attention.

 Beware the Screen!

-This is a 90 minute assessment for new mums to check for rectus diastasis, posture, breathing patterns, neurological dysfunctions and adhesions in the c-section scar, as well as activation of the pelvic floor muscles.
+This is a 90-minute assessment for new mums to check for rectus diastasis, posture, breathing patterns, neurological dysfunctions, and adhesions in the c-section scar, as well as activation of the pelvic floor muscles.